Topological expansion of unitary integrals and maps: Introduction

 which was first studied by Harish-Chandra \cite{harish-chandra_differential_1957} and Itzykson and Zuber \cite{itzykson_planar_1980}, and whose asymptotics have been since investigated, see \cite{zinn-justin_integrals_2003, goulden_monotone_2014, guionnet_asymptotics_2015, novak_complex_2020}.

 We will compute joint moments and cumulants (see Definition \ref{def:moment-cumulant}) of the random variables $\Tr(P_{1}), \ldots, \Tr(P_{l})$ under $\mu^{N}_{V}$ (for $V$ small), where the $P_{i}$ are non-commutative polynomials.
 In \cite{collins_asymptotics_2009}, the first-order asymptotics of partition functions was studied.
 In \cite{guionnet_asymptotics_2015}, it has been shown that the joint cumulants admit an asymptotic expansion as $N\to \infty$, when the coefficients of the potential $V$ are small enough.

 The goal of this article is to give a combinatorial interpretation of the coefficients of this expansion.
 We show that unitary matrix integrals enumerate a particular family of maps, which we call maps of unitary type.
-They are introduced in Section \ref{sec:maps_unitary}.
+They are introduced in Section \ref{sec:maps_unitary}, Definition \ref{def:maps_unitary_type}.
 This interpretation links the Dyson-Schwinger equation, which is satisfied by sums of maps of unitary type, and the Weingarten calculus studied first by Weingarten \cite{weingarten_asymptotic_1978}, and then by \cite{samuel_un_1980}, whose results were rediscovered and expanded upon by Collins \cite{collins_moments_2003} and Collins and \'Sniady \cite{collins_integration_2006}.
 See \cite{collins_weingarten_2022} for a review.

 Expansions in terms of combinatorial objects have already been introduced for unitary matrices.
 For instance, in the case of the HCIZ integral, expansions for the free energy using double Hurwitz numbers are computed in \cite{goulden_monotone_2011}.
 In \cite{collins_asymptotics_2009}, the leading order of the expansion of unitary integrals is expressed in terms of maps with ``dotted edges''.
 However, to our knowledge, no interpretation of these expansions using maps has been obtained at all orders for the unitary integrals we consider.
 As an interesting particular case, when considering alternated polynomials (see Definition \ref{def:alternated_poly}), the combinatorics of maps of unitary type is related to triple Hurwitz numbers.